-As more softwares are built to streamline business processes, the fear of losing our jobs to technology is fading.
+As more software are built to streamline business processes, the fear of losing our jobs to technology is fading.
 In reality, these advances streamline workflows and save both time and resources.

 Our jobs are changing as we transition into creative roles, while data and personnel roles are handled more efficiently by these automated systems.